amekush1/Med_Student_Mental_Health_Project/README.md

 - If you would like to create your own you can install Matplotlib using: `pip install matplotlib`
 - To download Pandas you will need to follow [these instructions](https://pandas.pydata.org/getting_started.html)
 #### Public Facing Interface
+- I used HTML and CSS to create a [website](http://odin.unomaha.edu/~amekush-harter/amekushproject2.php) that explains the data, allows for certain extraction of the data, and provides a graph to visualize the data.
+- I used the html and css from a codepen site created by Ryan Anderson [^7].
+- Part of the css uses code from Bootstrap [^8].
+- If you would like to install Bootstrap you can use: `npm i bootstrap@5.3.0-alpha3`
+- In order to use the information entered on the website to filter data from the website and provide information back I used PHP code with a Mysqli connection [^9].
+- If you wish to download PHP go the [this link](https://www.php.net/downloads.php).
 ## LICENSE:
 #### [MIT License](https://raw.githubusercontent.com/amekush1/BMI8540project/main/LICENSE?token=GHSAT0AAAAAACCXSYW32LICSUU2DWO2ZVFGZDEIBFA)
 ## DATA PROVENANCE: